OSGP/Documentation/Architecture/Technical-overview/TechnicalOverview.md

 #### A Request through the Platform

-The picture below depicts a Request traveling through the platform.
-It attempts to make clear which code and parts of the Platform are actually used.
+The picture below depicts an example of a request (OSLP SetLight request) traveling through the platform to a device.
 ![alt text](./pictures/OsgpSetLightFlow.PNG)

 - A web request enters the platform at it's EndPoint, which in turns calls the RequestService.
 The RequestService checks if the organisation in the request is authorized, creates the request message and sends it to the MessageSender which in turn puts it on the queue of the Domain Adapter.